lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 ```

 The same `Layer` and `Service` traits we used to write the rate limiter
-let it slot in next to anything else in the Tower ecosystem.
+let it slot in next to anything else in the Tower ecosystem (provided,
+of course, that the request and response types of the surrounding
+services line up with what each layer expects).

 ## Deploying with SAM